 Table II above shows that the total of 44 respondents (16.1%) fall within the age range of 0 to 18; 123 respondents (45.1%) fall within the age range of 19 to 37; 88 respondents (32.2%) fall within the age range of 38 to 56; 11 respondents (4.0%) fall within the age range of 57 to 75; and 7 respondents (2.6%) fall within the age range of 76 and above.
 The mean value indicates that majority of the respondents are 34 years old.
 From the table, 159 respondents (58.2%) were male; and 114 respondents (41.8%) were female.
 The mode value indicates that majority of the respondents are male.
 This finding conforms to the study of Adofu and Akoji (2013) which found that males are more involved in entrepreneurship skill acquisition than the female.
-Finally, the table shows that 46 respondents (16.8%) reported that they hold first school leaving certificate; 59 respondents (21.6%) hold Senior School Certificate; 89 respondents (32.6%) hold National Certificate (or its equivalent); 54 respondents (19.8%) hold higher National Diploma/ Bachelor of Science Certificate; and 25 respondents (9.2%) hold Master of Science (or its equivalent) and above.
-Also, the mode value indicates that majority of the respondents possess National Certificate (or its equivalent).
+Finally, the table shows that 46 respondents (16.8%) reported that they hold first school leaving certificate; 59 respondents (21.6%) hold Senior School Certificate; 89 respondents (32.6%) hold National Certificate (or its equivalent); 54 respondents (19.8%) hold higher National Diploma/ Bachelor of Science Degree; and 25 respondents (9.2%) hold Master of Science Degree (or its equivalent) and above.
+Also, the mode value indicates that majority of the respondents possess

+196 National Certificate of Education (or its equivalent).

 Table III above shows the relevant skills necessary for enhancing entrepreneurial opportunities.

-It is observed that 74 respondents (27.1%) identified innovative skill; 51 respondents (18.7%) identified technical skill; 81 respondents (29.7%) identified risk-taking skill; 52 respondents (19.0%) identified financial skill; and 15 respondents (5.5%) purported that there are variations of other skills necessary for enhancing entrepreneurial opportunities.
+198 It is observed that 74 respondents (27.1%) identified innovative skill; 51 respondents (18.7%)

+identified technical skill; 81 respondents (29.7%) identified risk-taking skill; 52 respondents of other skills necessary for enhancing entrepreneurial opportunities.
 The mode value indicates that majority of the respondents possess risk-taking skill.
 This implies that majority of entrepreneurs in Nigeria only possess risk-taking skill.
 This may be the rationale behind the increasing number of entrepreneurs we have in Nigeria today.
-For instance, risk-taking is an eminent attribute of entrepreneurs in the eastern part of Nigeria (as expressed by Orugun and entrepreneurial skills can be acquired through seminars; 89 respondents (32.6%) posited that entrepreneurial skills can be acquired through workshops; and 34 respondents (12.5%) posited that entrepreneurial skills can be acquired through entrepreneurship education.
-The mode value indicates that majority of the respondents acquired their entrepreneurial skills through entrepreneurship training system.
+For instance, risk-taking is an eminent attribute of entrepreneurs in the eastern part of Nigeria (as expressed by Orugun and entrepreneurship training system.